CorrelAid/schule-ein-interface-geben/README.md

 - The “More Info” section contains links to other posts and other chapters in the SV archive.
 - The main section can include various media (see `lib/src/lib/models.py` and `exploration.ipynb` for an overview)

-### Download Section / SV Archive

-- “Collected examples and templates from other schools.”
-- Contains documents and videos.
-- Documents may include excerpts from your book.

-### Manuals

-- Contains complete works (i.e., no excerpts from other works).
-- Includes books published by you and others, as well as unpublished brochures.

-### Glossary

-- Definitions of terms and abbreviations, sometimes differentiated by federal state.